waterswv/refactor-MERN-lab/docs/Sprint1.md

 Now take a peek at `data.js`.
 We've provided a few entries for you.
 Feel free to add some more entries to seed your project.

-Go ahead and run `nodemon` and see what we have so far.
+Go ahead and run `nodemon`.
+You should see an error!
+That's ok.